-Let’s preface this section with a brief disclaimer: At this price range, you’re going to have to make some compromises.
-To keep the price low, the company reduced the overall number of features.
+Let’s preface this section with a brief disclaimer: At this price range, you will have to make some compromises.
+The company reduced the overall number of features to keep the price low.

 Now let’s talk about the pedals.
 We’d also want to swap those out for something better pretty quickly.
 If you’re a beginner, the pedals are satisfactory.
-If you’re a more experienced cyclist, however, you’ll want something better.
+However, if you’re a more experienced cyclist, you’ll want something better.
 The MTB pedals also have low clearance, and that’s a little bit of an issue, but you can easily upgrade them to a decent pair.

 The biggest complaint with this bike is that you can’t upgrade much on it.
-Again, not a problem for the beginner, but for a more experienced rider, this is going to be problematic.
+Again, this is not a problem for the beginner, but for a more experienced rider, this will be problematic.
 Let’s put it this way – this won’t be the last bike you ever buy.
 At this price, though, that’s not such an issue.

 What This Bike is For

 This bike is aimed more at beginners or intermediate riders; advanced riders will want an upgraded model instead.
 That said, it’s not a bad bike.
 It gives novice riders a good taste of what the higher- rated bikes can do.

 The Genesis V2100 is versatile.
 It makes an excellent commuter bike because it can handle some punishment.
 The tires grip the asphalt well, and you can get up to a nice speed—so if you oversleep, you’ll have a good chance of still getting to work on time.
 It also works well as a recreational bike.
 If your tastes tend more toward a leisurely ride in the country, this bike is going to suit you well.